bcabalic/UCB-MOD5/README.md

 <h1>Primary Question</h1>
 Is there a combination of driving conditions that result in higher acceptance rates than any one single condition?
 The main goal is to distinguish between customers who accepted a driving coupon versus those that did not.
-I will demonstrate that through visualizations, but will also investigate an business use case for targeting conditions where there is a high probability of coupon acceptance.
+I will demonstrate that through visualizations, but will also investigate business use cases for targeting conditions where there is a high probability of coupon acceptance.

 <h1>Business Context</h1>
 In the context of business, it is possible to optimize a coupon sending campaign by focusing on conditions that are historically in favor for customer acceptance.